GRANTEE SPOTLIGHT

 In the early 2000s, Lori Pittman was a Head Start parent in the Seattle area, training other parents in policy and advocacy work.
 It was through this role that she met a kindred spirit in Joel Ryan who at the time was with the National Head Start Association.
 They shared a vision for a program that centered the voices of parents in advocating for equitable and accessible early childhood education and assistance programs.
 When Ryan relocated to Washington state and became Executive Director of the Washington State Association of Head Start and ECEAP (WSA), he and Pittman collaborated to create and launch the Washington State Parent Ambassador Program.

 The Parent Ambassador Program is an advocacy and leadership training program designed to support parents (and grandparents) in utilizing their knowledge and experiences to effect policy change.
-The curriculum is wide-ranging, including training on legislative advocacy, racial equity and justice, leadership, communications, grassroots organizing, and financial literacy.
+The curriculum is wide-ranging, including 150 hours of training on legislative advocacy, racial equity and justice, leadership, communications, grassroots organizing, and financial literacy.

 “Often parents, especially low-income parents, are left out of critical discussions,” says Pittman.
 “The Parent Ambassador Program was created to provide opportunities for parents to be heard.”